dethmasque/codility-assessments/90-minute/golang/README.md

 The test cards are hard-coded and can be updated in `main()`.

-From the repo root, `go run ./main.go`
+From this directory, `go run ./main.go`

 ```
 > go run .\main.go